 Accessories for online payments are usually designed for use with a virtual terminal, and may include card readers and receipt printers.
 These accessories can help increase the functionality of a virtual terminal.

-Consider the features that will be beneficial to your business before you purchase e-commerce services to ensure that you’re getting exactly what you need.
+Consider the features that will be beneficial to your business before you purchase e-commerce services.

 Related Article: Options for Recurring and Subscription Billing.